-To many of us, it might seem that there is no real alternative to Amazon as it has come to symbolize ecommerce in the most powerful of ways.
-Without a doubt, it offers a robust range of merchandise combined with best user experience, prices, shipping and return policy.
-Then there is Amazon Prime subscription and a future around Internet of Things which makes Amazon appear downright unbeatable.
+To many of us, it may seem that there is no real alternative to Amazon, as it has come to symbolize ecommerce in the most powerful of ways.
+Without a doubt, it offers a robust range of merchandise combined with the best user experience, prices, shipping and return policy.
+Then there are Amazon Prime subscriptions and a future around the Internet of things which makes Amazon appear downright unbeatable.

 They even seem to have matched Amazon’s display of similar product items at the bottom of each item.
 There are also product “wish lists,” “daily deals” and “marketplace spotlight.”

-Of course, they have a “premier” membership carrying a free 30-day trial along with options such as “free 3-day-or-sooner” expedited shipping.
+Of course, they have a “premier” membership carrying a free 30-day trial along with options such as “free three-day-or-sooner” expedited shipping.

-You can search for the items just as with any other ecommerce websites.
-With AliExpress you get the backing of Alibaba’s global marketplace which can make prices on some products appear somewhat cheaper.
+You can search for the items just as with any other ecommerce website.
+With AliExpress, you get the backing of Alibaba’s global marketplace, which can make prices on some products appear somewhat cheaper.
 The range of offerings on computer parts, electronic components and IoT products is quite extensive.

 They also have a massive style section where you can pick up decent jewelry, clothing and shoes.

 The apparel section at AliExpress returns a good selection for every search criteria you can imagine.
-It might feel more exhaustive than Amazon.
-And the prices are hard to resist.
+It may feel more exhaustive than Amazon, and the prices are hard to resist.

 AliExpress is no rookie in the online store business.
 They offer similar refund and on-time delivery guarantees for the products as Amazon.

-If you live in the US, Walmart is perhaps the smartest alternative to Amazon.
-It carries an extensive range of products which are cost-competitive and seem endless.
-The best part is that unlike Amazon, you don’t have to suffer with multiple sellers and their unprofessional tactics.
+If you live in the U.S., Walmart is perhaps the smartest alternative to Amazon.
+It carries an extensive range of products, which are cost-competitive and seem endless.
+The best part is that unlike Amazon, you don’t have to suffer through multiple sellers and their unprofessional tactics.
 Each and every product is vetted by Walmart itself, which means the guarantees are slightly better.

 As discussed earlier, the product range for many items at Walmart are more extensive than Amazon.
 A search selection for “tire pressure gauge” offers far more results.

-Some of the stores which support Rakuten include Amazon, eBay, Walmart, Walgreens and Kohl’s.
-You don’t have to leave the Rakuten website to make a purchase as these stores are only used for fulfillment.
+Some of the stores that support Rakuten include Amazon, eBay, Walmart, Walgreens and Kohl’s.
+You don’t have to leave the Rakuten website to make a purchase, as these stores are only used for fulfillment.

 Almost all products that you need can be found in a relevant store.
 Rakuten is super-extensive and offers product returns and guarantees like any other store.

 Rounding off the list, eBay is still a big competitive player in the ecommerce segment.
-It offers almost all products that Amazon does.
+It offers almost all the same products that Amazon does.